Requests

 Privacy & retention

-• Authorization headers are stripped from request_body before it's stored — your OpenAI/Anthropic/Gemini key never appears in logs.
+• Authorization headers are stripped from request_bodybefore it's stored, your OpenAI/Anthropic/Gemini key never appears in logs.

 Limitations

-• 10KB body cap is fixed.
-A “full-body archive to S3” opt-in for Enterprise customers is on the roadmap.
+• 64KB body cap is fixed.A “full-body archive to S3” opt-in for Enterprise customers is on the roadmap.

-• No full-text body search in the UI.
-The model filter uses ilike; there is no free-text search over request/response body content.
-Heavier search needs a separate OLAP layer (ClickHouse is the likely path).
+• No full-text body search in the UI yet.The model filter uses case-insensitive substring match; there is no free-text search over request/response body content.
+ClickHouse can do it efficiently, the dashboard hasn't exposed it yet.

 Related: Traces (grouped view), Cost tracking, Security flags, /requests dashboard.